dannycab/phy472msu_s2021/assignments/homework10.md

 4. Calculate the expectation value of the electric dipole moment for this state, $\langle \mathbf{d}_2 \rangle$ using $P_2(z)$.
 5. Explain which model leads to an oscillating dipole and which leads to a stationary dipole and how you know.
 How do your results compare with the results from Examples 8.2 and 8.3 in McIntyre?

+*Integrals F.17, F.18, and F.19, and F.20 are likely to be useful for this problem (page 550 of McIntyre)*

 ## 4. Simultaneous Eigenstates and Degeneracy

 Now that we have solved the Hydrogen atom, we know that states are $n^2$ degenerate in their energy.
 In addition, states sharing the same $l$ or the same $m$ are degenerate in $L^2$ and $L_z$.
 All of this has important implications for our analysis of a Hydrogen atom.
 Here, we explore these issues for a superposition state.